-The WINLOAD.EXE Control Input Interface is the set of system flags and data that is read using internal functions.
-These internal (non-callable) functions are:
+The WINLOAD.EXE Control Input Interface is the set of internal functions responsible for intercepting control input.
+These functions are:

-- BIBdInitialize Reads the system status to determine if a boot debugger is attached. - OslMain This function receives and parses the Boot Application parameters, which are passed to the module when execution is passed from Boot Manager. - BIInitializeLibrary Performs the parsing Boot Application parameters. - BIXmiRead Reads the operator selection from the Winload user interface.
+- BIBdInitialize Reads the system status to determine if a boot debugger is attached. - OslMain This function receives and parses the Boot Application parameters, which are passed to the module when execution is passed from Boot Manager. - BlInitializeLibrary Performs the parsing Boot Application parameters. - BlXmiRead Reads the operator selection from the Winload user interface.